kprohith/rkpblog.tech/content/posts/2020-05-15-fruitionsite-notion-blog.md

 > Courtesy: [fruitonsite](https://fruitionsite.com)

-I've set up a sub-blog at https://notionso.rkpblog.tech, that's direclt published from a public Notion Page in my Notion account.
+I've set up a sub-blog at https://notionso.rkpblog.tech, that's directly published from a public Notion Page in my Notion account.

 There is no need to self-manage the site, or even git commit/pull everything I make an update, as was the case wit hteh previouss implementation of a similar sub-blog at <https://notion.rkpblog.tech>